-NHGRI is highly supportive of NIH's most recent initiative to encourage the support of new investigators in the early stages of their careers (http://grants.nih.gov/grants/guide/notice-files/NOT-OD-08-121.html).
-To facilitate the implementation of this NIH-wide policy, NHGRI is very flexible in the support of early stage investigators (ESIs) by: (1) funding applications that might have a priority score beyond the range of applications from established investigators; (2) not reducing council-recommended budgets beyond what is required by the NIH fiscal year grants policy; (3) supporting new investigators for four or five years, if requested, unless specific circumstances require otherwise; (4) supporting early stage investigators who are applying for their first competitive renewal; and (5) encouraging the use of the Pathway to Independence Awards to support postdoctoral fellows preparing for a career in academia.
-By contrast, most grants to established investigators awarded by NHGRI are for three years in order to give NHGRI the flexibility to fund unanticipated and new ideas in the rapidly developing field of genomics.
+NHGRI is highly supportive of NIH's initiatives to encourage the support of new investigators, particularly those in the early stages of their careers (http://grants.nih.gov/grants/guide/notice-files/NOT-OD-08-121.html).
+To facilitate the implementation of this NIH-wide policy, NHGRI pays particular attention to applications from early stage investigators (ESIs) by: (1) special consideration of applications that might have a priority score beyond the range of those applications from established investigators; (2) not reducing Councilrecommended budgets beyond what is required by the NIH fiscal year grants policy; (3) providing support to ESIs for four or five years, if requested, unless specific circumstances require otherwise; (4) supporting ESIs who are applying for their first competitive renewal; and (5) encouraging the use of the Pathway to Independence Awards to support postdoctoral fellows preparing for a career in academia.
+With respect to point (3), it should be noted that, most NHGRI grants awarded to established investigators are for three years, to increase NHGRI's flexibility to support new developments in the rapidly developing field of genomics.